 Safety Management Online means that everyone at every level of the organisation can have access 24/7.
 This online system manages people’s appointment and tracks their training.
 It provides a framework for all of your programs to operate safely.
 It even provides online training, along with an extensive range of templates and resources.

 The template, which you can access by clicking on the download button below, provides a strategy suitable for developing a safe church or child safe environment for churches that want a policy to compliment the ChildSafe safety management online (SMO) resources or as an alternative to using the SMO system as the church’s primary system.

-The QB Safe Church Strategy may be adapted to suit the needs of your church’s context and ministry, but be careful to ensure that you are covering the essentials for being a safe church for children and vulnerable persons.
+The QB Safe Church Strategy – Working with vulnerable people may be adapted to suit the needs of your church’s context and ministry, but be careful to ensure that you are covering the essentials for being a safe church for children and vulnerable persons.

 Brochure: Download the Nationally Agreed Standards – Australian Baptist Response Brochure